-BLC’s Infant and Child Development Program: Vendored with the North Los Angeles County Regional Center, vendor code 805.
+BLC’s Infant and Child Development Program: Accepting private pay and vendored with the North Los Angeles County Regional Center, vendor code 805.

 In line with best practices, Behavioral Learning Center (BLC) Infant and Child Development Program teams include an active collaboration between caregivers, related multidisciplinary service providers, the funding agent and BLC and treatment teams.
 Treatment procedures are based on a scientific and empirically sound curriculum that has been proven effective at increasing skill acquisition and producing socially significant results with measurable outcomes across early development.
 Each program is individualized based on the needs of the consumer and deficiency’s when compared to normative levels.

 Treatment objectives are designed to increase pivotal skills associated with early childhood development, an increase in interpersonal relationships with family members and increase social interactions.
 BLC will provide services to children who are developmentally delayed, or high-risk for autism.